Hieromon/AutoConnect/mkdocs/howtoembed.md

-## Embed the AutoConnect to the sketch
+## Embed the AutoConnect to the Sketch

 Here hold two case examples.
 Both examples perform the same function.
-Only how to incorporate the **AutoConnect** into the sketch differs.
+Only how to incorporate the **AutoConnect** into the Sketch differs.
 Also included in the sample folder, HandlePortal.ino also shows how to use the [PageBuilder](https://github.com/Hieromon/PageBuilder) library for HTML assemblies.

 ## What does this example do?